Giantcarlo/OT-Coin-System/README.md

 Linking each User model with a Wallet model so that they may purchase or contribute OTC coins to an item.

 User permissions that allow employees to view, reccomend and contribute to items only

+Allows purchasing of items and removes availability of an item after purchasing

+Automatic conversion of OT Hours to OTCoins